mozilla/inclusion/community-health/research/questions/localization.md

 ##### Localization-Specific Contribution

-* By demographic, do people feel that their translations reviews are supportive of their future success (i.e feedback is useful, when their suggestion is not accepted)?+1
+* By demographic, do people feel that their translations reviews are supportive of their future success (i.e feedback is useful, when their suggestion is not accepted)?
 *  By demographic, how many translations are accepted on average per month, per year?
 * By demographic how quick are suggests accepted?
 * By demographic, what type of contributions are being made?